IRL2/nanover-docs/source/tutorials/fundamentals.rst

 * A graphic user interface (GUI), useful for new users to familiarise themselves quickly and easily with the various options offered by NanoVer

-Below are some basic instructions for running an example OpenMM simulation, with instructions on how to find further information on the other functionalities of this server.
+Below are some basic instructions for running an OpenMM NanoVer simulation, with instructions on how to find further information on the other functionalities of this server.

 Windows
 #######

 Once you have downloaded the latest release (or compiled it yourself), extract the files from the zip folder and navigate to the ``windows-build`` directory.
 In this directory, you are provided with two executables for running a server: